-11 best anthology series on Netflix for your upcoming couch session
+11 Best Anthology Series on Netflix for Your Upcoming Couch Session

 Synopsis: Those who think Korean horror dramas are only limited to zombie apocalypses, should definitely watch Goedam.
 The show features bite-sized short films highlighting popular urban legends such as Kongkong (the vengeful spirit of a murdered top student) and Jayuro ghost (a ghostly hitchhiker missing her eyes).

 The 7-15 minute long episodes can quickly became an addiction through their captivating storytelling and spooky effects.
-The stories will make a lot more sense if the viewers are familiar with the classic ghost stories, myths, and folklore of South Korea.
+The stories will make a lot more sense if the viewers are familiar with the classic ghost stories, myths, and folklore of South Korea, for instance.
 The dark and chilling miniseries is a must-watch for horror fans.

 Ray